 Don’t believe the hype that you hear about the water being fixed.
 That water’s not fixed.
 This shit ain’t over.
 Just because it isn’t being talked about doesn’t mean it’s over.
 Light still needs to be shone on this.

 Just think of any other catastrophe that’s occurred in the U.S. There’s always been a government agency that’s come help.

 What if this had happened in New York?
 You mean to tell me that the people of Flint — just because it wasn’t a natural disaster — can’t get no help?
 That’s ludicrous!
-The government just approved funding at the beginning of October, nearly two years after we learned that the water was fucked up.
+The government at the beginning of October, nearly two years after we learned that the water was fucked up.
 What took so long?